 My journey with purple sweet potatoes started at a farmer’s market here in NC a few years ago.
-Once a year or so, I’ll make the hour and fifteen-minute drive to the State Farmer’s Market down in Raleigh.
+We have plenty of farmer’s markets around where I live, but once a year or so, I’ll make the hour and fifteen-minute drive to the huge state Farmer’s Market down in Raleigh.

 A few years ago, I noticed a vegetable that I’d never seen before.
 I asked the farmer what it was and he said that it was a purple sweet potato.
 Honestly, I didn’t know that there was such a thing.

 Of course, I bought a few to try.